 How to download the NEET Admit Card?

 Details mentioned in the admit card:

-NEET 2019 admit card will provide the application number, name, father’s name, mother’s name, birth date, gender, category, residential address and linguistic medium of the question paper which the candidate has selected while filling the application form.
+NEET 2019 admit card carried information like application number, name, father’s name, mother’s name, birth date, gender, category, residential address and linguistic medium of the question paper which the candidate has selected while filling the application form.
 The hall ticket will also display the roll number and exam centre along with the exam schedule that has been allotted to the candidates.